PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 ##### L earning from Mistakes

 From such incidents there are possible to learn a lot.
 I.e.:
-* In normal environment of the Banking Instritutions and Gov Regulations it would be impossible to use locally selld devices in the E.U.
+* In normal environment of the Banking Institutions and Gov Regulations it would be impossible to use locally selld devices in the E.U.
 Banking system.
 * Who knows, if there would be Foreign Devices and Foreign Services which would be able to do the scans.
 ```